dreamshader/ATmega_DS18x20_Tester/README.md

  - store settings in EEPROM

 **Testmode:**
 When powering the testboard the idle mode is entered.
-Next two pictures show the appearance of the idle text on a 2004 LCD:
+Next two pictures show the appearance of the idle text on a 2004 LCD.

-![alt tag](http://dreamshader.bplaced.net/Images/github/idle1.png)

 First text that is displayed in idle mode.
 One click starts a test run.

-![alt tag](http://dreamshader.bplaced.net/Images/github/idle2.png)
+![alt tag](http://dreamshader.bplaced.net/Images/github/idle1.png)

 Second text.
 Click twice to enter menu mode.

+![alt tag](http://dreamshader.bplaced.net/Images/github/idle2.png)

 To start a testrun place a DS18x20 sensor to the board and click the dig once.
 The LCD will show some information of the current sensor e.g. it's ID, temperature, ...